Sim-Iancu/shoppingAPI/README.md

 # Shopping API Documentation

-### note
+A REST API built in Java using the Spring framework and JPA, where users can track and review orders and inventory for stores.
+It has full CRUD functionality, allowing users to create and edit products, shops, orders, and customers.

 Project files are located in complete > src > main > java > shopifyapi

 To run the project, go into the complete folder, and run:
 ```
 ./mvnw spring-boot:run
 ```

-A REST API built in Java using the Spring framework and JPA, where users can track and review orders and inventory for stores.
-It has full CRUD functionality, allowing users to create and edit products, shops, orders, and customers.

 ## Customers
 * Customers are referenced in Orders, and one Customer can have many Orders